ASSERT-game/ASSERT_game2/README.md

 Tried to make a rendering engine, did not succeed.
 But learned plenty, z-buffers, UV maps, Barycentric coordinates.
 Knowledge that will be helpful if I ever come back to this project or redo.

 Most of the code was made using SDL and individually setting the pixels.
-Hence performance will be slow.
+Hence performance will be slow becuase it will be CPU bound instead of parallelized by a GPU.
 The plan was to be able to map textures onto the triangles, and so be able to create a primitive rendering engine.
 The method used is rasterisation.
 I would have to rethink and do a big portion of the code again to utilize barycentric coordinates which would make the usage of texture files much easier.